 Instead of creamed spinach, try this creamed kale recipe, a classic with slightly more substance but equally perfect as an easy side dish for dinner!Jump to Recipe

 “I think I’m going to get a little bit more of that kale.
 And that something I’ve never said before!” said my sister-in-law as she got up from the table to head to the kitchen.
 Apparently my sister-in-law hates kale.
 That is, until I made it.
-I personally like kale but I don’t make it often and I certainly don’t make it often for company.
+I personally like kale but I don’t make it often enough and I certainly don’t make it for company that much.
 But I was hosting Thanksgiving dinner for my family and the meal tends to be pretty heavy with meat and carbs.
-Creamed kale seemed like a great side dish, a splash of green to go on the table.
+And though I’ve made Brussels Sprouts and Green Beans as side dishes, creamed kale is one of my new favorites, a great and tasty greens to go on the table.

 I had been planning on blogging about my creamed kale recipe for awhile, ever since Thanksgiving when my sister-in-law told me she loved it.
 I promised her that I’d get it up on the site but then the holidays came around, and well, you know how it is.
 I get side tracked with presents, travel and getting sick.
 Yeah, I was that person on the plane coughing up a storm.
 Sorry United Flight 500 to Indianapolis Christmas Eve.
 I was that person.
 Trust me, I didn’t want to be on that plane that much either.